Japan New Coronavirus Fatalities Stay above 200

 - Русский

 Tokyo, Feb.
-24 (Jiji Press)--The daily number of deaths among people infected with the novel coronavirus stood at 206 on Thursday, exceeding 200 for the third straight day.
+25 (Jiji Press)--The daily number of deaths among people infected with the novel coronavirus stood at 278 in Japan on Friday, exceeding 200 for the fourth straight day.

 END